hello-robot/stretch_tutorials/developing/onboot.md

 "Unit" describes the service and declares what the service needs.
 For web teleop, we need the robot to be connected to the network before launching our application, so we say `Wants=network-online.target` and `After=network-online.target`.
 There are many targets available.
 For example, you could target `graphical-session.target` if your application needs a screen to render to.
 Also notice `ExecStartPre=/bin/sh -c 'until ping -c1 web.hello-robot.com; do sleep 1; done;'` in the next section, which is a reliable way of ensuring the robot is connected to the network **and** able to connect to web.hello-robot.com before launching the service.

-"Service" describes what the service should run. `ExecStart=/home/hello-robot/ament_ws/src/stretch_web_teleop/launch_interface.sh -f` is telling systemd that I want it to run the `launch_interface.sh` bash script in my ROS2 workspace.
+"Service" describes what the service should run. `ExecStart=/home/hello-robot/ament_ws/src/stretch_web_teleop/launch_interface.sh -f` is telling systemd that I want it to run the `launch_interface.sh` bash script in my ROS 2 workspace.
 I use the absolute path including `/home/hello-robot` because there is only one user on my robot called "hello-robot" and my unit file is specific to the "hello-robot" user.
 Here's what launch_interface.sh looks like:

 ```bash
 #!/bin/bash